CrossR/HepEVD/README.md

  - Can / should we compile to a truly single-header solution, bundling in HTTPLib, assuming the license allows it?
 (Its MIT so I'd guess so).
 Could likely have that as a build step on GitHub Actions.
+   - HTML/JS/CSS files kinda mess that up, so maybe a better solution would be a single folder that can just be stuck next to a file / in a system-wide include location, for simple usage.
  - Helper functions for Pandora, LArSoft + more to convert bits.